HoangPham3003/ZF5-SPP-Image_Classification/README.md

 - Caltech101 is used as in the paper.
 This dataset is able to be downloaded by Pytorch. https://pytorch.org/vision/stable/generated/torchvision.datasets.Caltech101.html

 ## ZF5 Model Architecture
-- The model is built restrictly following by two-above paper
+- The model is built restrictly following by two-above papers
 ![model_architecture.png](experiments/model_architecture.png)

 ## Hyper-parameters